Getting Involved in Beekeeping

 Learn to Keep Bees

 The Association runs a beginners’ course every year.
 This is usually classroom-based but is followed up with practical sessions later in the year and each new beekeeper will have access to a more experienced mentor who can give them help and support as they need it.
 During the early summer we will, if possible, supply bees to all beginners.

-For more information on beekeeper training, please contact the Course co-ordinator via the contacts page.
+For more information on beekeeper training, please visit the Learn about beekeeping page.